 - the maximum nominal amount of the capital increases that may be carried out may not exceed 100 million euro (representing approximately 16% of the capital) to which will be added, as appropriate, the additional amount representing shares to be issued in order to safeguard the rights of holders of securities giving access to the capital, as required by law.
-The amount of 100 million euro represents a global ceiling from which will be deducted the amount of any capital increases carried out pursuant to the thirteenth resolution (Increase in issued capital through capitalization of premiums, reserves or profits) and fifteenth resolution (Capital increase reserved for members of employee share purchase plans); - the total nominal amount of debt securities that may be issued may not exceed 1 billion euro.
+The amount of 100 million euro represents a global ceiling from which will be deducted the amount of any capital increases carried out pursuant to the thirteenth resolution (Increase in issued capital through capitalization of premiums, reserves or profits) and fifteenth resolution (Capital increase plans); - the total nominal amount of debt securities that may be issued may not exceed 1 billion euro.